Miguel de Pedrorena: Life

 In early 1850, Pedrorena, with William Heath Davis and others, formed a partnership to develop a new townsite south of the existing town of San Diego, closer to San Diego Bay.
-This venture soon failed due to the absence of fresh water, its location in marshlands, and lack of support.
-Twenty years later, however, New Town did succeed with a subdivision, Alonzo Horton's New San Diego (now Downtown San Diego), just east of the aborted townsite.
+This venture soon failed due to several factors including the absence of fresh water, its location in marshlands, and lack of support.
+Twenty years later, however, New Town did succeed with a subdivision, Alonzo Horton's New San Diego (now downtown San Diego), just east of the aborted townsite.

 Miguel Pedrorena died suddenly on March 31, 1850 and was buried in Old Town.

 Legacy

 After his death, his widow and family built houses and corrals at Rancho El Cajon for their stock, and harvested large crops from the land, but his wife died shortly thereafter, February 3, 1851.
 Their heirs began to sell this land during the Civil War.

 The Altamirano-Pedrorena House in Old Town San Diego State Historic Park was built by his son Miguel Telesford de Pedrorena in 1869 but was inherited by Miguel Telesford de Pedrorena's sister, Ysabel de Pedrorena Altamirano in 1871; it remained in use as a family residence until 1907.
 It is open to the public as a gem shop, at 2616 San Diego Avenue (Garden Street), next to the San Diego Union Museum.